-The Irbis-E can identify most fighter-sized targets at ranges of over 400 kilometres, and can track up to 30 airborne targets concurrently and engage up to eight.
+The Irbis-E can identify most fighter-sized targets at ranges of over 400 kilometers and can track up to 30 airborne targets concurrently and engage up to eight.
 Stealth fighters with lower radar cross-sections can reportedly be detected at ranges of over 80km.

-The Su-35 does benefit from a number of advantages including beyond visual range engagements, including its radar cross-section reducing profile which leaves its radar cross-section at under one third that of the F-15.
+The Su-35 does benefit from a number of advantages including beyond visual range engagements, including its radar cross-section reducing profile which leaves its radar cross-section at under one-third that of the F-15.

 Whereas the Su-35 is a lot stealthier than the original Su-27 – the F-15 has seen little change to its profile.
-Plans to similarly reduce the radar cross-section of the F-15 under the F-15SE program were cancelled, and have not been incorporated into the F-15EX design.
+Plans to similarly reduce the radar cross-section of the F-15 under the F-15SE program were canceled, and have not been incorporated into the F-15EX design.

-American F-15s today rely on the ageing AIM-120C with a 105km range – although the F-15EX could be marketed with the AIM-120D with a longer 180km range.
+American F-15s today rely on the aging AIM-120C with a 105km range – although the F-15EX could be marketed with the AIM-120D with a longer 180km range.
 These missiles have less than half the range of the R-37 and are much slower – with a speed of around Mach 4.5.

 The Su-35 will in the near future also have access to the K-77, which will make use of a revolutionary new APAA guidance system that will make it extremely difficult to evade.
 The missile will have a range of approximately 200km.

 While the F-15EX’s air to air missiles does suffer a quantitative disadvantage, the fighter is able to carry up to 22 of them where the Su-35 can carry just 14.
-The F-15’s engine thrust is considerably lower than that of the Su-35 however, which if combined with such a heavy weapons payload will seriously compromise manoeuvrability at all ranges and the fighter’s ability to evade missile attacks.
+The F-15’s engine thrust is considerably lower than that of the Su-35 however, which if combined with such a heavy weapons payload will seriously compromise maneuverability at all ranges and the fighter’s ability to evade missile attacks.

 In visual range combat, the Su-35’s advantages are even more evident.
-The F-15EX has a much bulkier design with a much lower thrust/weight ratio, allowing the Su-35 to easily outmanoeuvre it even without relying on its thrust-vectoring engines.
+The F-15EX has a much bulkier design with a much lower thrust/weight ratio, allowing the Su-35 to easily outmaneuver it even without relying on its thrust-vectoring engines.
 Three-dimensional thrust vectoring capabilities, however, will make the Su-35’s advantage bewildering at short ranges.

 While the Su-35 appears to be the more capable aircraft based on an assessment of its capabilities, its main attraction to India over the F-15EX is likely to be its compatibility with existing jets in the Indian Air Force’s fleet.